fyrox-book/fyrox-book.github.io/src/fyrox/scripting/executor.md

 parts, `Executor` implements `Deref<Target = Engine> + DerefMut` traits, so you can use its instance as an "alias" to engine instance.

-To add a plugin to the executor, just use `add_plugin` method, it accepts any entity that implements `Plugin` + `TypeUuidProvider` traits.
+To add a plugin to the executor, just use `add_plugin_constructor` method, it accepts any entity that implements `PluginConstructor` + `TypeUuidProvider` traits.

 ## Typical Use Cases